ducktyper/OOView.js/README.md

 # click .reset button to set score to 0
 ```

-You can call a OOView function of get the OOView object from jQuery element.
+You can call a OOView function or get the OOView object from a jQuery element.
 ```coffeescript
 $(".oo-[OOView name]").oo("[function name]", [first argument], [second argument], ...)
 ```